-Nature Details Protected training time Protected training time of two full days per attachment to attend PGY2 workshops at North Shore Hospital.
+Nature Details Protected training time of three full days per attachment to attend PGY2 workshops at North Shore Hospital.
 This is in addition to any local teaching opportunities.
 The House officer is expected to learn together with nursing, technical staff and other medical staff when requested.